Readings: Joel 2:12-18; 2 Corinthians 5:20—6:2; and Matthew 6:1-6, 16-18

 It is difficult to hear God in the noise and busyness of our lives.
 So, this year let us make room for God and where God is calling us to go.
 Let us stay focused on the cross and the demands of discipleship.
 Then we can come to Easter Sunday renewed and ready to once again claim our baptismal inheritance.

 – Fr.
-Larry Snyder is the Vice President for Mission at the University of St. Thomas in St. Paul, MN.
-He also serves on the Board of Directors of Catholic Rural Life.
+Larry Snyder, now retired, is the former Vice President for Mission at the University of St. Thomas in St. Paul, MN and former board member for Catholic Rural Life.